shaefelinger/codepedia/src/JS4web/browser events.md

 Removing An Event Listener -  requires you to pass *the same exact listener function* to it as the one you passed to `.addEventListener()`.

-This code will successfully add and then remove an event listener:
+This code will add and then remove an event listener:

 ```js
 function myEventListeningFunction() {